/

 %

-Calculate the Dew Point Temperature
+Calculate Dew Point Temperature Online

-Dew point is the temperature to which air must be cooled for water vapor to condense into dew or fog.
-Unlike relative humidity, dew point provides an absolute measure of moisture in the air.
-A higher dew point means more moisture and a stickier, more uncomfortable feeling.
+Dew point is the temperature at which air must cool for water vapor to condense into dew or fog.
+It's calculated using the Magnus formula from ambient temperature and relative humidity.
+Unlike relative humidity (which changes with temperature), dew point directly indicates how much moisture is in the air.

 Magnus Formula